 The umbilical cord can be clamped and tied with thread or dental floss, cut 3/4" from the abdominal wall, and treated with iodine to prevent infection.
 The placenta/umbilical cord can be left attached if the pups are being delivered quickly.

-The pups should be left with the bitch if possible during subsequent deliveries to nurse, as this nursing will stimulate uterine contractions.
+The pups should be allowed to nurse, between the delivery of other puppies, as this nursing will stimulate uterine contractions.
 Additionally, this close contact helps to strengthen the bond between the mother and her puppies.

 Maintaining Environmental Temperatures